WinUpGo

 • providers are required to block sites and domains associated with gambling;

-• participation in betting or casino - an administrative offense,
+• participation in betting or casinos is an administrative offense, and organizing gambling is a criminal offense.

 Sanctions: